A remark on Gibbs measures with log-correlated Gaussian fields: On the Gibbs measure for the two-dimensional Zakharov system

 \section{On the Gibbs measure for the two-dimensional Zakharov system}

 In this appendix, we give a brief discussion on Gibbs measures for the following scalar Zakharov system on $\T^d$:

 \noi This is a coupled system of Schr\"odinger and wave equations.
 The unknown $u$ for the Schr\"odinger part is complex-valued, while the unknown $w$ for the wave part is real-valued.
-By introducing the velocity field $\vec v$ for the fluctuations of density $w$ of ions:
+By introducing the velocity field $\vec v$:

 \noi we can rewrite \eqref{Zak1} as

 \noi Note that \eqref{Zak3} is a Hamiltonian system with the Hamiltonian

 \noi Moreover, the wave energy, namely, the $L^2$-norm of the Schr\"odinger component: